emptyport/bacterial_proteomes/README.md

 Also add an index for `organism` in the `proteins` table.
 This will speed things up later.

+## BLAST Preparation

+Install NCBI BLAST and make sure it is in your path.
+For example, you should be able to type 'makeblastdb' from the command line/terminal without receiving an error about that being an unknown program.

+Once BLAST is installed, run ```make_blast_databases.py``` to create a BLAST database for each organism.

 ## Next Steps
 * Multiple sequence alignment
 * Looking at conserved residues